In Wyoming, Cheney faces blowback for vote to impeach Trump - WTMJ

 Several of the three dozen or so people at the meet-and-greet in the town of Marbleton, population 1,400, were newcomers there out of opposition to Cheney’s vote, Rule added.

-The Republican State Central Committee could take up censuring Cheney when it meets in early February, though state GOP Chair Frank Eathorne declined to speculate whether it would happen.
+The Republican State Central Committee could take up censuring Cheney when it meets in early February.

 Plenty of voters are suddenly receptive to the idea of not just politically dinging Cheney but also giving her the boot.